 Funding Products Ranked for Manufacturers

-Not every product works for every situation.
-Here's what actually fits manufacturing operations:
+Not every product works for every situation in manufacturing.
+Here's what actually fits manufacturing operations — and the cash-cycle gap each product was built to close:

 Equipment Financing + Section 179: The Math